rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 * [-0 to -2 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.

-After lab-work is done

-## Work on the following after completing the required work

-It turns out that buggy1.cpp also has another problem.
-After inserting more that 5 courses, a segmentation fault (eventually) takes place.
-It's obvious why, but every bug in your program is a chance to learn more useful commands to improve your programming life!
-Start gdb again, and enter more than 5 courses until the fault occurs.
-Then try the gdb command backtrace (or bt) to see the sequence of commands that produce the crash.
-Use the x command (to examine memory), and list (or l).
-By the way, what are your options for fixing this bug?

-By the way, here is a GDB Quick Reference Card that shows more gdb commands.
-And there are many online tutorials for gdb - google "gdb tutorial" for instance.

-You may work on PA2 if you need more work to do.
-Or like usual, help other students who might be struggling.
-Did you know that trying to teach others is the very best way for you to learn something yourself?

-This lab was prepared by Michael Costanzo as an adaptation of a lab created for a different class by Stratos Dimopoulos.